reactioncommerce/reaction-docs/developer/testing/acceptance_testing.md

 3. All orders are processed with the Generic Payment method unless otherwise stated
 4. The developer console is open to monitor for client-side errors.
 A successful test implies that no error are shown here
+5. Server logs are monitored. (the console when running locally) A successful test implies that no errors are shown here.
-5. We are running with U.S. currency and English unless specified
+6. Tests are performed using U.S. currency and English unless specified

 ### 1A - Place an order for a single product as an anonymous user